ILC2004/phishing-detection-ml/README.md

 # Phishing Detection System Using Machine Learning

-A dissertation prototype developed for **CMP600 Dissertation / Extended Project**.
 The system uses machine learning to classify email text or URLs as either **Legitimate** or **Phishing** through a simple Streamlit interface.

 ---